ethereumbook/ethereumbook/src/chapter_2.md

 So, we have a contract.
 We've compiled it into bytecode.
 Now, we need to "register" the contract on the Ethereum blockchain.
 We will be using the Sepolia testnet to test our contract, so that's the blockchain we want to submit it to.

-Registering a contract on the blockchain involves creating a special transaction whose destination is the address `0x0000000000000000000000000000000000000000`, also known as the *zero address*.
-The zero address is a special address that tells the Ethereum blockchain that you want to register a contract.
+Registering a contract on the blockchain involves creating a special transaction whose `to` field is left empty (null).
+This empty destination signals to the Ethereum blockchain that you want to deploy a new contract rather than send a transaction to an existing address.
+The transaction's `data` field contains the compiled contract bytecode.
 Fortunately, the Remix IDE will handle all of that for you and send the transaction to MetaMask.

 First, switch to the Run tab and select Injected Web3 in the Environment drop-down selection box.
 This connects the Remix IDE to the MetaMask wallet and, through MetaMask, to the Sepolia test network.
 Once you do that, you can see Sepolia under Environment.
 Also, the Account selection box shows the address of your wallet (see Figure 2-16).